-Alcohol inks, like the name suggests, are an alcohol-based ink that is translucent, fast-drying and that can be used on various non-porous surfaces.
+Alcohol inks, as the name suggests, are alcohol-based ink that is translucent, fast-drying and can be used on various non-porous surfaces.
 They are available in a variety of colours and finishes and are great for creating incredible fluid forms.
-With a variety of techniques and tools, both stunning abstract artworks and realistic renditions of a variety of subjects can be achieved, and makes for a beautiful gift.
+With a variety of techniques and tools, both stunning abstract artworks and realistic renditions of a variety of subjects can be achieved and this makes for a beautiful gift.
 Learn how to create your own alcohol ink artwork here.

 Acrylic paint is a great option for beginner painters to explore and experiment with, and we have an array of options for budding creatives.
 While starting out may seem a bit daunting, we’ve made an easy guide to the must-have supplies to get you started.
 Click here to learn more

-Portraiture dates back over 5000 years to ancient Egypt, and has since evolved over the years from expensive paid commissions that signified wealth, beauty and status, to both the flattering and abstract recordings of the artist’s muse.
-Portraiture is a perfect subject for both beginners and seasoned artists alike, and makes a great introductory subject for kids to explore their own identity.
+Portraiture dates back over 5000 years to ancient Egypt and has since evolved over the years from expensive paid commissions that signified wealth, beauty and status, to both the flattering and abstract recordings of the artist’s muse.
+Portraiture is a perfect subject for both beginners and seasoned artists alike and makes a great introductory subject for kids to explore their own identities.
 Why not give your loved ones their very own portrait?

 Learn how to create an expressive portrait with Art Shed Tom here.

-Need more inspo?
+Need more information?
 Check out the Art Shed Teams Self Portraits here.

 Not sure where to start?